sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 - 8080: Sensu API (all users need access to this port)
 - 8081: Agent API (all agents need access to this port)

-We suggest, but do not require, persistent storage for sensu-agents.
-The Sensu Agent will cache runtime assets locally for each check.
-This storage should be unique per sensu-agent process.
+We suggest, but do not require, persistent storage for sensu-backends and sensu-agents.
+The Sensu Agent will cache runtime assets locally for each check, and the Sensu Backend will cache runtime assets locally for each handler and mutator.
+This storage should be unique per sensu-backend/sensu-agent process.

 ### How To